Thank you for reading!

 Because the ballots are sent to lots and lots of people, sometimes your email program will send the ballot to a “spam” or “promotions” folder, so make sure you look there as well.

-Please do not contact Simply Voting or Honest Ballot them for a ballot.
 You must file a ballot request form to receive a ballot.
 The national election supervisor verifies each ballot request individually and this can take some time, sometimes up to 1 week or more.

 By using e-ballots, both the trees and Pacifica’s bank account will thank you.
 We preserve democracy at Pacifica by making the process financially and environmentally sustainable.